imrefazekas/harcon/README.md

 ## Changelog

+- 5.2.0 : Added foreach support for harcon-flows and async functions for entities
 - 5.2.0 : Added transactions & flow validation
 - 5.0.0 : Bender added
 - 4.x : lots of great refactoring and improvements